chrMenzel/SudokoSolver-in-Python/README.md

 The search string is written all 9 lines of the problem in one row without any spaces or delimiters.

-Currently you can only change the search string in the program itself to solve another sudoku problem.
+Currently you can only change the search string in the code itself to solve another sudoku problem.

 ## Planning:
 A GUI to make this program more user-friendly.